FortiGate

 Solution

 FortiOS uses ZebOS as its routing engine.
+ZebOS is a virtual router that runs in the user space of the Linux kernel and handles the RIB (Routing Information Base) in FortiOS.
 ZebOS has no hard limitations on the number of routes.
 ZebOS protocols are built on the ZebOS Network Services Module (NSM), which plays a key management role.
 NSM manages the routing tables (RIB) of each configured routing protocol and performs route redistribution and conversion.

-By design, FortiOS has no hard limit on maximum dynamic routes it could learn.
+By design, FortiOS has no hard limit on the maximum dynamic routes it can learn.
 Consequently, it will depend on the available system memory.
 In addition, available memory varies by hardware model and system memory utilization, which depends on enabled features.
-For example, higher end models such as FGT1800F can learn more eBGP routes than FGT60F because it has a larger hardware memory.
+For example, higher-end models such as FortiGate-1800F can learn more eBGP routes than FortiGate-60F because it has a larger hardware memory.

 Furthermore, it is important to know that in some situations, routing peers that advertise a large number of routes could cause the system to run short of memory, leading to memory conserve mode.
 For more info about conserve mode, consult either of the following articles: